donders-research-data-management/rdm-emailer/README.md

 ## Docker container

-The [Dockerfile](Dockerfile) is also provided to run rdr-emailer using a docker container.
+The [Dockerfile](Dockerfile) is provided for running rdr-emailer via a docker container.

 To build the container, run